 Achievement at Key Stage 5 (A-Levels)

 The average grade achieved by students at Key Stage 5 in 2018 was a D+.
 Progress measures indicate that progress for academic subjects was below the national average.

 The 2018 results include eight students who left the Centre at the end of Year 12 in 2016/17 and had not been included in performance tables before.

 Progress measures for Academic subjects (A-Levels and the Extended Project Qualification) are slightly better than for A-Levels on their own.

 Achievement at Key Stage 5 – Applied General

-There were 18 Applied General exams recorded in 2017.
-The average grade for these was a Distinction+.
+There were a number of Applied General exams recorded in 2018.
+The average grade for these was a Pass+.
 Progress measures indicate that results were in line with national averages.

 Re-sits in English and Maths

-Thirteen students at the Centre who did not have a GCSE Grade C in either English or Maths re-sat their exams during their time at Retford Post 16.
-Students re-sitting Maths did better than the national average with a progress score of 0.67.
-Students re-sitting English were in line with the national average with a progress score of 0.0.
+Ten students at the Retford P16 Centre who did not have a GCSE Grade 4 in either English or Maths re-sat their exams during their time at Retford Post 16.
+Due to the small numbers of students this involved this data is not publically available.
+Were can report that our students performed in line with other local Post 16 providers.